sailakshmimedida/Menu_Management-/README.md

-A Streamlit-based Python project built using Object-Oriented Programming (OOPs) concepts for managing restaurant menus and customer orders.
+🍴 Menu Management System

+This is a Python project built with Streamlit that allows both Admins and Customers to manage and interact with a restaurant’s menu.
+It is designed using Object-Oriented Programming (OOPs) principles, making the code modular, reusable, and easy to extend.

- Features
+🚀 Features

-Admin Mode
+👨‍💼 Admin Mode

-Add, remove, or update menu items
+Add new menu itemsUpdate or remove existing items

-Mark items as available/unavailable
+Mark items as Available/Unavailable
 Manage large menus (50+ items supported)

-Customer Mode
+👩‍🍳 Customer Mode

-Search menu items quickly
+Search items directly using a search box 🔍

-Add items to cart with quantity selection
+Add items with desired quantity to the cart

-Order summary with detailed bill generation
+Get a detailed order summary and bill

-Smart error handling (e.g., item not available → friendly message shown)
+Friendly error handling (e.g., "Item not available, please select another")

-Special Discounts
+🎉 Special Discounts

-10% discount on orders above ₹2500
+10% discount if the bill is above ₹2500

-Discount available only on Sundays & Wednesdays
+Discounts available only on Sundays & Wednesdays

-Tech Stack
+🛠️ Tech Stack

-Python 3
+Python 3.x

-Streamlit – for interactive UI
+Streamlit → for interactive web UI

-OOPs Concepts – classes for Menu, Item, and Order
+OOPs Concepts → for Menu, Item, and Order classes